 Agent Code of Conduct

-Therefore, the Travel Agent shall respect and strictly adhere to each of the following when issuing BSP traffic documents through any online distribution channel, using either its own Internet website or the Internet website of any affiliates or any third party Internet website or any other online or mobile applications available to the customers.
+Therefore, the Travel Agent shall respect and strictly adhere to each of the following when booking and/or issuing BSP traffic documents through any online distribution channel, using either its own Internet website or the Internet website of any affiliates or any third party Internet website or any other online or mobile applications available to the customers.

 For purposes of the present Agent Code of Conduct, the following terms shall have the meanings ascribed below:

 “Metasearch Operator” means any person or entity that:

 (i) Aggregates data related to flights operated and/ or marketed by air carriers (“Flight Data”);

 (ii) Provides access to, displays or otherwise distributes Flight Data or parts thereof to users of its services; and

 (iii) Refers or otherwise connects users of its services to air carriers, travel agents and/or other parties that book tickets for airline travel.